 Contact your Brampton, ON veterinarian for further information.

-The first thing we would recommend is that you speak with your veterinarian.
-While we may discuss some broad ideas, it’s vital to remember that each pet is unique.
-Several factors influence this decision, including your pet’s age, health, breed, and lifestyle, as well as any medical concerns they may have.
-An underweight Pomeranian will have quite different dietary needs than a plump Lab, and a young St. Bernard will require different food than an elderly Chihuahua.
+The first thing we recommend is that you speak with your veterinarian.
+While we can offer some pet nutrition tips, it’s vital to remember that each pet is unique.
+Several factors influence dietary choices, including your pet’s age, health, breed, and lifestyle, as well as any medical concerns they may have.
+An underweight Pomeranian will have quite different nutritional needs than a plump Lab, and a young St. Bernard will require different food than an elderly Chihuahua.

 Aside from that, stick to products that have received AFFCO accreditation.
 AFFCO, or the Association of American Feed Control Officials, is a non-profit organization that monitors pet food ingredients, production procedures, and quality standards.
 They work to guarantee that pet food fulfills the quality requirements required to keep your pet healthy, as well as that the nutrients are in the proper amounts.
 A seal of approval from them indicates that the brand has been thoroughly assessed.